gtbluesky/dsbridge_flutter/README.md

 ## Features

+1. Supports `Android`, `iOS`, and `HarmonyOS`, covering all mobile platforms
-1. The three ends of Android, IOS and JavaScript are easy to use, light and powerful, secure and strong
+2. Easy to use, light and powerful, secure and strong
-2. Both synchronous and asynchronous calls are supported
+3. Both synchronous and asynchronous calls are supported
-3. Support **API Object**, which centrally implements APIs in a Dart Class or a JavaScript object
+4. Support **API Object**, which centrally implements APIs in a Dart Class or a JavaScript object
-4. Support API namespace
+5. Support API namespace
-5. Support debug mode
+6. Support debug mode
-6. Support the test of whether API exists
+7. Support the test of whether API exists
-7. Support **Progress Callback**: one call, multiple returns
+8. Support **Progress Callback**: one call, multiple returns
-8. Support event listener for JavaScript to close the page
+9. Support event listener for JavaScript to close the page
-9. Support Modal popup box for JavaScript
+10. Support Modal popup box for JavaScript

 ## Installation